-There will be times when you’re using more electricity than the panels are producing, such as on overcast days or on dark evenings.
-At these times the extra electricity will be imported from the grid, as it was before you had the panels, and you will be charged for it by your energy supplier at the normal rate.
+There will be times when you’re using more electricity than the panels are producing.
+Especially on overcast days or on dark evenings.
+At these times the extra electricity will be imported from the grid, as it was before you had the panels.
+This will be charged for it by your energy supplier at the normal rate.

 A typical household array of solar panels is rated at around 3000 Watts (3000W or 3 kilowatts).
-This means that while the sun is shining on them they will produce around 3000W of electricity as long as the panels face more or less south and are tilted at the right angle to receive the most sunlight and that the panels aren’t shaded by a tree, building, etc. On a cloudy afternoon in December, of course, that output might be nearer to 200W.
+This means that while the sun is shining on them they will produce around 3000W of electricity.
+This will continue as long as the panels face more or less south and are tilted at the right angle to receive the most sunlight and the panels aren’t shaded by a tree, building, etc. On a cloudy afternoon in December, of course, that output might be nearer to 200W.

 Use one major appliance at a time during daylight hours.